MicrosoftDocs/fabric-docs/docs/data-engineering/workspace-admin-settings.md

 ## Autologging for Machine Learning models and experiments

 Admins can now enable autologging for their machine learning models and experiments.
-This option will automatically capture the values of input parameters, output metrics, and output artifacts of a machine learning model as it is being trained.
+This option will automatically capture the values of input parameters, output metrics, and output items of a machine learning model as it is being trained.

 [Learn more about autologging](https://mlflow.org/docs/latest/tracking.html)